 1965: Hockey Hall of Fame center Steve Yzerman, who won three Stanley Cup championships in his 22 seasons with the Detroit Red Wings, is born in Cranbrook, British Columbia, Canada.
 Yzerman made his Red Wings debut in 1983 and was named captain of the team before the 1986-87 season.
 He served as the team's captain continuously for the next two decades, retiring in 2006 as the longest-serving captain of any team in North American major league sports history.
 The 10-time NHL All-Star finished his career ranked as the sixth all-time leading scorer in NHL history.
 He also won a gold medal representing Canada at the 2002 Winter Olympics.

-1962: Actor John Corbett, best known for his roles in the TV series "Northern Exposure," "Sex and the City" and "United States of Tara," is born in Wheeling, W.Va.
+1962: Actor John Corbett, best known for his roles in the TV series "Northern Exposure," "Sex and the City" and "United States of Tara," is born in Wheeling, West Virginia.
 Corbett has also starred in the "Sex and the City" movie and its sequel and in the 2002 sleeper hit "My Big Fat Greek Wedding."

 1960: Federal Communications Commission Chairman Newton N. Minow gives his "Wasteland Speech" to the convention of the National Association of Broadcasters.
 In the speech, Minow referred to American commercial television programming as a "vast wasteland" and advocated for programming in the public interest.

-1958: Alfred Hitchcock's psychological thriller "Vertigo" premieres in San Francisco, Calif.
+1958: Alfred Hitchcock's psychological thriller "Vertigo" premieres in San Francisco, California.
 The movie, which stars Jimmy Stewart and Kim Novak, garnered mixed reviews initially, but has become acclaimed over the years and is now considered one of Hitchcock's defining works.

-1949: Singer-songwriter and pianist Billy Joel, who has written and performed 33 Top 40 hits in his career, is born in The Bronx, N.Y.
+1949: Singer-songwriter and pianist Billy Joel, who has written and performed 33 Top 40 hits in his career, is born in The Bronx, New York.
 Some of Joel's hits include "Piano Man," "Just the Way You Are," "Tell Her About It," "It's Still Rock and Roll To Me," "Uptown Girl" and "We Didn't Start the Fire."

-1946: Actress Candice Bergen, best known for her Emmy-winning role on the sitcom "Murphy Brown," is born in Beverly Hills, Calif.
+1946: Actress Candice Bergen, best known for her Emmy-winning role on the sitcom "Murphy Brown," is born in Beverly Hills, California.
 Bergen also appeared on the TV drama "Boston Legal" and in movies like "Starting Over," "The Sand Pebbles," "Carnal Knowledge," "The Wind and the Lion," "Gandhi" and "Miss Congeniality."

-1940: Filmmaker James L. Brooks, best known for directing the movies "Terms of Endearment," "Broadcast News" and "As Good as It Gets," is born in Brooklyn, N.Y.
+1940: Filmmaker James L. Brooks, best known for directing the movies "Terms of Endearment," "Broadcast News" and "As Good as It Gets," is born in Brooklyn, New York.
 Brooks won three Oscars for "Terms of Endearment," including Best Director, Best Original Screenplay and Best Picture, as one of the movie's producers.
 Before moving into film, he created the TV shows "The Mary Tyler Moore Show," "Rhoda," "Lou Grant" and "Taxi," and has also served as a writer, producer and actor on "The Simpsons."

 1936: Actress and politician Glenda Jackson, who won Academy Awards for Best Actress for 1970's "Women in Love" and 1973's "A Touch of Class," is born in Birkenhead, England.
 Jackson, who also starred in the movies "Sunday Bloody Sunday," "Mary, Queen of Scots," "Hedda" and "Stevie," retired from acting in the early 1990s to enter politics and has been a member of the British Parliament since.